wavewave/www-blog/old/01-27-hoodle-start.md

 it needs to be improved.
 For example, we need more optimal effecient use of small tablet PC screen.
 It is also very desirable to have a script for a program.
 On the other hand, <code>xournal</code> is already a stable mature program and has lots of users.
+So it already has a big inertia in accepting new interesting experimental features that I would like to add.

-It seems rather difficult to experiment such interesting features in the <code>xournal</code> project for me. <code>xournal</code> is written in C, which needs great care for maintaining code safely.
-When I implemented a lasso selection feature for <code>xournal</code> (it is included as of <code>xournal-0.4.7</code>), I found that the internal design should be significantly changed for adding a small interesting feature.
+This situation got much exacerbated for me since <code>xournal</code> is written in C, which needs great care for maintaining code safely.
+I implemented a lasso selection feature for <code>xournal</code> (it is included as of <code>xournal-0.4.7</code>).
+When adding such features, it was clear that some internal design need to be significantly changed, but it was hard to follow how memory allocation of variables are managed and how a new code bit affects the entire program.
 In addition, <code>xournal</code> is based on GNOME canvas UI widget, which is one of soon-to-be-deprecated components of the GNOME project.
-This led me to think about writing a new note-taking program from scratch.
+This led me to think about making a new note-taking program of my own from scratch.

-When I envisioned what the new "xournal" look like, I came up with the idea of "emacs" of pen note-taking program.
-Without doubt, <code>emacs</code> is one of the most successful long-lived text editor software.
-The frame/window/buffer architecture of <code>emacs</code> turned out very flexible accommodating many interesting ideas.
+When I envisioned what the new "xournal" should look like, I came up with the idea of "emacs" of pen note-taking program.
+Without doubt, <code>emacs</code> is one of the most successful long-surviving text editor software.
+It is old but evolves continuously to adjust itself to the needs.
+The frame/window/buffer architecture
+of <code>emacs</code> turned out very flexible accommodating many interesting ideas.
 Elisp, the LISP language used for <code>emacs</code> scripting, is a very useful machinery for extending and empowering <code>emacs</code>, sometimes very unexpectedly.
-Such extensibility is in part originated from the fact that ELisp is a functional programming language.
-By putting a function as a first-class citizen of the language, modularity in design is achievable more easily in functional programming languages.
-Thus, I seriously considered a functional programming language as a main language for the development.
+Such extensibility is in part originated from the fact that elisp is a functional programming language.
+With functions as first-class citizens, modular design is more easily achievable in functional programming languages.
+Developing a new note taking program in a functional programming language should have similar benefit in design and extensibility.

-So I have chosen haskell for the language.
+In this project, I have chosen haskell for the language.
 Haskell is a statically typed *pure* functional programming language.
 The language is very clear, concise and elegant.
-The functional purity, which means that a function in haskell is really a function without side effects, shows a great power in concurrent and parallel programming.
+Purity, which means a function in haskell is a really a function without side effects, is one of the most important properties.
+Especially in concurrent and parallel programming paradigm, pure functional languages show a great potential and draw big attention in research and industry.
 The haskell community is rapidly growing and so the library space in haskell is now filled with increasing flow of contributions.
 Although Graphical User Interface (GUI) programming in haskell is still new and not very common, it turned out that we have enough useful libraries for this development.
-In fact, the haskell community is now seeking for totally new revolutionary directions of GUI programming, so-called *functional reactive programming (FRP)*.
+It is also worth to mention that there is some interesting progress in haskell in seeking for new revolutionary directions of GUI programming, so-called *functional reactive programming (FRP)*.
-(However, in this project, I do not consider switching to FRP paradigm yet.)
+(However, at this moment, I do not consider switching to FRP paradigm yet.)

 Since November 2011, I started the development under the name of
 <a href="http://ianwookim.org/hxournal"><code>hxournal</code></a>.
 The name honors